-- 9. Using the screw drill guide, place the drill guide into the screw hole of the pelvic implant being sure to respect the trajectory established in the surgical plan.
+- 10. Using the screw drill guide, place the drill guide into the screw hole of the pelvic implant being sure to respect the trajectory established in the surgical plan.
 To ensure the implant is stable and in the correct position, firmly hold the implant in place throughout the drilling process.
 Depending on the need, multiple options of drill bits are available (modular straight & flexible, non-modular flexible, calibrated long,).
-Either under power or by hand, perform the predrill operation for all screw holes per the surgical plan. - Note for cases involving resection guides, the fixation holes used on the guide(s) may serve a dual purpose as pre-drill holes for the screws that fasten the implant; if using these existing holes, ensure they are correctly aligned with the associated screw hole location in the implant.
+Either under power or by hand, perform the predrill operation for all screw holes per the surgical plan. - Note for cases involving resection guides, the fixation holes used on the guide(s) may serve a dual purpose as pre-drill holes for the screws that fasten the implant; if using these existing holes, ensure they are correctly aligned with the associated screw hole location in the implant. - Note that while the cancellous bone screws are 6.5mm in diameter, the drill to prepare for them is 4.3mm in diameter, which is marked on the drill guide.